-- have teary eyes or a running nose during or after swallowing; and
+- Have teary eyes or a runny nose during or after swallowing

 All members of the health care team, as well as family, friends and volunteers must be aware of the signs of choking.
 Signs of choking include:

 People may not always show signs of choking or aspiration when food or liquid enters the airway or lungs.
-This is called “silent aspiration."
-Certain medical conditions may increase the chance of a person having silent aspiration.
+This is called “silent aspiration.”
 Silent aspiration could lead to other health problems such as pneumonia.
 Signs of silent aspiration can include:

 What can be done to reduce the risk of choking or aspiration?

-- Food service staff are trained to make texture-modified foods (such as pureed, minced or cut-up foods) and thickened fluids.
-The food texture, fluid consistency and serving method (small pieces, moist foods) must match with what is written in the care plan.
+- Food service staff are trained to make texture-modified foods (such as pureed, minced or bite-sized foods) and thickened fluids.
+The food texture, fluid consistency and serving method (small pieces, moist foods) must match what is written in the care plan

 - All meals are supervised.
-Eating alone can increase the risk of choking.
+Eating alone can increase the risk of choking or aspiration

-- There are no distractions such as loud talking or TV sounds during meals.
+- There are no distractions such as loud talking or TV during meals

-- Difficulties chewing and swallowing are monitored and reported to the care team.
+- Chewing and swallowing difficulties are monitored and reported to the health care team

 What must care facilities provide to reduce the risk of choking or aspiration?